Groundwater Plays an Important Role in Regional Water Supply

 During a normal year, nearly 40 percent of California’s agricultural and urban water demand is met by the use of groundwater.
 For the Southern Central Coast Region where the San Luis Obispo Valley Groundwater Basin (SLO Basin) is located, approximately 80 percent of the total water supply is met by groundwater.
 This has resulted in conditions of critical overdraft with rapidly declining groundwater levels in some groundwater basins.
 Groundwater use also increases during drought conditions.

-Local agencies (the City and County of San Luis Obispo), in coordination with several local water purveyors (Edna Valley Growers Mutual Company, Edna Ranch Mutual Water Company, Varian Ranch Mutual Water Company and Golden State Water Company), are developing a Groundwater Sustainability Plan (GSP) to better manage this important water resource for the SLO Basin while meeting the requirements of the Sustainable Groundwater Management Act (SGMA).
+As required by SGMA, local agencies (the City and County of San Luis Obispo), in coordination with several local water purveyors (Edna Valley Growers Mutual Company, Edna Ranch Mutual Water Company, Varian Ranch Mutual Water Company and Golden State Water Company), are developing a Groundwater Sustainability Plan (GSP) to better manage this important water resource for the SLO Basin while meeting the requirements of SGMA.

 SGMA: The Sustainable Groundwater Management Act